 International Business Management MSc

-This course is ideal if you aspire to a career in consulting or general management in many sectors, including retail, media, healthcare, telecommunications, real estate, oil and gas, and energy.
+This course is ideal if you aspire to a career in consulting or general management in a variety of sectors.
+For example, retail, media, healthcare, telecommunications, real estate, oil and gas, and energy.
 You will acquire the skills to become a dynamic business manager and work effectively in multicultural teams anywhere in the world.

-You'll benefit from an international curriculum and our students come from all over the world to study, so you will finish the course with an international network of contacts.
+You'll benefit from an international curriculum and a diverse pool of students who come from all over the world to study at Kingston.
+As a result, you will finish the course with an international network of contacts.

 Accreditations